-The identities of reactor operations personnel on duty in the reactor building are specified according to the operations schedule.
-Operations staff members who enter the reactor are controlled by security procedures and accounted for by the dosimetry log.
-Other authorized entrants are required to sign the log book, indicating that they are entering the reactor building.
+Operations staff members who enter the reactor building are controlled by security procedures and accounted for by the reactor building entry log.
+Other authorized entrants are required to enter their names in the visitor log, indicating that they are entering the reactor building.
 Entrants are allowed access by an authorized operations staff member.
-Through consulting the logbook, the operations staff is able to identify, within a few minutes after initiation of an emergency event, any individuals who remain within the reactor building.
+Through consulting the logs, the operations staff can identify, within a few minutes after initiation of an emergency event, any individuals who remain within the reactor building.